Parsl/parslguts/pickle.rst

 .. todo:: objects that are in some sense "data like" make sense to pickle. some objects don't represent that - for example a Thread object represents a running thread in a particular Python process.
 Ask yourself what it means to pickle/unpickle that object into a different Python process, perhaps on a different machine? ``Future`` is another example of that, and maybe the most common to encounter when getting your head around launching tasks inside other tasks (see join apps)

-  in between there are more interesting objects that try to do interesting things with the serialization process .. proxystore is probably the most interesting example of that.
+  in between there are more interesting objects that try to do interesting things with the serialization process .. `ProxyStore <https://docs.proxystore.dev/latest/>`_ is probably the most interesting example of that.

 TODOs
 =====

-.. todo:: review my pickle talk, figure out what is relevant or not. maybe don't need to talk about pickle VM opcodes, just the remote-execution facility at a higher level? and the import facility at a higher level? no need to talk about recursive objects - that's not a user facing problem (unless you're trying to build your own pickle scheme)

 .. todo:: also mention cloudpickle as a dill-like pickle extension.
 They are both installable alongside each other... and people mostly haven't given me decent argumetns for cloudpickle because people don't dig much into understanding whats going on.

 .. todo:: note that checkpointing results are stored using pickle - so this is not only about sending things across the wire (in space) but also to future runs of a checkpointed workflow (in time).

 .. seealso::
-  I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania
+  I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania: `The Ghosts of Distant Objects <https://pycon.lt/2024/talks/YUXXZS>`_

-  .. todo:: link slides and video

-  Proxystore - reference its use in Parsl, and reference a citation for just proxystore.

-  .. todo:: link proxystore

   Serialising functions is a hard part of programming languages, especially in a language that wasn't designed for this, and parsl is constantly pushing up against those limits. have a look at https://www.unison-lang.org/ if you're interested in languages which are trying to do this from the start.